MapColonies/developer-portal/docs/MapColonies/3D/services/3dViewer/README.md

 ---

 ## 3D Model Viewer 🌍
- 3D Model Viewer is a tool that loading 3D tiles using cesium.
+ 3D Model Viewer is a tool that laods 3D tiles using cesium.
 It allows the client to send a request to this tool with model ID's and see the 3D model on the map.

  The following guide will help you understand, **step by step** the best practices of how to work with the Map Colonies **3D Catalog Viewer!**